-Walk northwards (turn left on reaching the railway) for about 800m on the railway which provides a reasonable surface for walking on.
+Walk northwards (turn left on reaching the railway) for about 800m on the line of the former railway which provides a reasonable surface for walking on.
 The entrance to the northern tunnel will start to appear through the trees in front of you.
 This first tunnel is curved so when you are in the middle you will be out of sight of both ends for a few moments.
 Beware of uneven ground which may cause trip hazard in the dark.

 Once out of the tunnel stay on the railway line for about 600m, passing over a bridge, to reach a quiet road.
 Go round the gate to the left (gap in the fence) and turn left onto the road.
 Look back to see where the railway crossed the road but the bridge has now been removed.

 This next section is road walking but there is very little traffic on the road and even the noise from the nearby motorway is not too obtrusive.
 After crossing the motorway, the road starts to go uphill for a few hundred metres which may seem like a bit of a slog.
 Once over the summit of the road turn left on to the farm track for Miekle Fieldie crossing a motorway bridge.

 Keep right once across the bridge and follow the road/track to the farm.
 As you start to approach the farm look out for a gate on your right opposite the first shed.
 Go through the gate on to the track beyond.
 A sign on the gate warns about bulls and there may be bulls in the adjacent fields but the track appears to be fenced off from the fields.

-You will reach a gate into a woodland area.
-It’s openable if you look carefully.
+You will reach a double set of gates to your left into a woodland area.
+The first one is openable if you look carefully.
 The track continues downwards through the woodland alongside a burn and is quite a contrast to the open farmland that you have just passed through.
 The track exits the woodland at a gate on to the B996 road.